cisagov/development-guide/onboarding-checklist.md

 1. A team member adds the new team member to the `cisagov` organization in GitHub.
-1. Create a new issue called "Onboard [NewPerson]".
+1. Create a new issue called "Onboard _Name_".
 1. View the raw source of this file.
-1. Copy the text after the line to the issue, replacing "NewPerson" with the new person's name and "Buddy" with the onboarding buddy's name.
+1. Copy the text after the line below to the issue.
 1. Remove any block of tasks that doesn't apply to the new team member's role
 1. Submit the issue.
-1. Assign the new person and the new person's Onboarding Buddy to the issue.
+1. Assign the new person and their onboarding buddy to the issue.
 1. Move the issue into _In Progress_.

 ---

-To get NewPerson productively contributing to the team, Buddy should help NewPerson complete a prescribed set of tasks that will bring them up to speed.

 ## Directions ##

-**NewPerson and Buddy:** Try to go through your checklists in order.
+**Onboardee and buddy:** Try to go through your checklists in order.

-**Buddy:** If you can’t complete any of the items on your checklist personally, _you are responsible for ensuring that someone with the correct_ _access completes that item_.
+**Buddy:** If you can’t complete any of the items on your checklist personally, you are responsible for ensuring that someone with the correct access completes that item.

-## New Person checklist ##
+## Onboardee checklist ##

 ### Getting to know VM Fusion ###

-- [ ] Take judicious notes on what about your onboarding process is confusing or frustrating.
+- [ ] Take notes on anything that is confusing or frustrating during your onboarding process.
-  - Please share this information with your buddy (or the team) so we can make things better.
+  - Please share this information with your buddy and/or the team so we can make things better.
   - If you notice a problem (especially with things like documentation), you are more than welcome to fix it!
   - You can also file issues and pull requests on the [template onboarding checklist]
-- [ ] Figure out who your onboarding buddy is (they should reach out to you).
+- [ ] Meet with your onboarding buddy (they should reach out to you).
 - [ ] Once you've finished the checklists below, make suggestions for steps that would have improved your onboarding experience as pull requests on the [template onboarding checklist] used to make this issue.